 In places where small amounts of water collect—such as tree holes, potted plant saucers, water reservoirs in self-watering planters, tires, and even in water-collecting plants like bromeliads, use a BTI product called Mosquito Bits.

-In addition, use Mosquito Bits to kill mosquito larvae in swampy areas and other areas where water cannot be drained.
+Use Mosquito Bits to kill mosquito larvae in swampy areas and other areas where water cannot be drained.
 Mosquito Bits are highly effective as a “shock treatment” in water where immediate larval control is needed due to an extremely dense population of mosquito larvae.
 That’s because Mosquito Bits release the active ingredient (BTI) at once.
 Use Mosquito Dunks immediately after applying Mosquito Bits for long-term mosquito control.
+Buy Mosquito Bits here.

 The BTI in Mosquito Bits will even kill fungus gnats in potted plants.